p6arora/LoblawsDigital_ImageComparison/README.md

 ## Introduction

 For this assignment, my objective was to make a tool which compared 2 images for similarity and rank them accordingly.
 It was an open-ended assignment and I had the option to choose whichever stack I would deem the best option.
-My prefered stack was:
+My preferred stack was:

 * Python
 * OpenCV